 Thanks again, to everyone who has commented here or is still waiting for an opportunity to say Hi.
 IT'S NEVER TOO LATE, you know.

 And thanks to the previous twenty blogging fathers featured here:

-DC Urban Dad, Fighting Monsters with Rubber Swords, Attachment Parenting Blog, Dads and Daughters, DadCentric, Luke, I Am Your Father, Looky, Daddy!, Always Home and Uncool, The Napkin Dad Daily, Building Camelot, Nordquist Blog, Cynical Dad, Daddy Forever, Spain Dad, Out-Numbered, Child's Play x2, Dad Gone Mad, Creative-Type Dad.
+DC Urban Dad, Fighting Monsters with Rubber Swords, Attachment Parenting Blog, Dads and Daughters, DadCentric, Luke, I Am Your Father, Looky, Daddy!, Always Home and Uncool, The Napkin Dad Daily, Building Camelot, Nordquist Blog, Daddy Forever, Spain Dad, Out-Numbered, Child's Play x2, Dad Gone Mad, Creative-Type Dad.